JonRojas/intro_to_html_css/readme.md

 </html>
 ```

-Open in browser, congratulations!
+Congratulations!
 We've made our first site with actual content!

 > Here we're using an `h1` tag which is one of 6 heading tags(`h1` through `h6`).
 Add an `h2` to the document, what's different about the h2 and h1?
 One is bigger than the other.
 With regard to HTML the size difference has no bearing on the *semantic* difference.
 The idea is that `h1`s are more important headings than `h2`s.
 The size difference is coming from default CSS styles for those headers.
 Additionally, we're also using a `<p>` tag which semantically identifies the content within as a "paragraph"